-- 2.9.2.1 Relative altitude is shown using two digits with a prefix of a plus sign (+) or a minus sign (-).
+2.9.2.1 Relative altitude is shown using two digits with a prefix of a plus sign (+) or a minus sign (-).
 The prefix depicts whether the relative altitude is above with a plus sign or below with a minus sign.
 The two digits are the altitude difference in 100-foot increments (e.g., +09 depicts an aircraft 900 feet above the own-ship).
 Coaltitude (i.e., aircraft at the same altitude as own-ship) is identified as 00 without a prefix.
-It is possible to display traffic up to 9,900 feet away in relative altitude dependent on display settings. - 2.9.2.1.1 Though the data tag indicates the altitude difference in 100-foot increments, Mode S transponder-equipped aircraft provide ACAS with pressure altitude information in 25-foot increments.
-The altitude data provided to ACAS is more current and more defined than the traffic information displayed to ATC. - 2.9.2.1.2 Some ACAS provide the option to change the data tag altitude from relative altitude to the pressure altitude of displayed aircraft, also known as the FL altitude.
+It is possible to display traffic up to 9,900 feet away in relative altitude dependent on display settings.

+- 2.9.2.1.1 Though the data tag indicates the altitude difference in 100-foot increments, aircraft operating Mode S transponders, including own-ship, provide ACAS with pressure altitude information in 25-foot increments.
+The altitude data provided to ACAS is more current and more defined than the traffic information displayed to ATC. - 2.9.2.1.2 Some ACAS provide the option to change the data tag from displaying relative altitude of an aircraft from own-ship to the reported pressure altitude of displayed aircraft, also known as the FL altitude.
 If this display mode is selected, the data tag shows the pressure altitude information of displayed aircraft in hundreds of feet using three digits (e.g., 125 for 12,500 feet pressure altitude). - 2.9.2.2 The trend arrow is a vertical arrow that points up or down next to the displayed aircraft symbol.
 A trend arrow pointing up depicts a threat aircraft climbing at a vertical speed more than 500 fpm.
-A trend arrow pointing down depicts a threat descending at a vertical speed more than 500 fpm. - 2.9.2.3 If an aircraft is non-altitude reporting, the data tag is omitted, and the aircraft will be displayed as either other traffic, proximate traffic, or a TA when own-ship altitude is below FL155.
+A trend arrow pointing down depicts a threat descending at a vertical speed more than 500 fpm. - 2.9.2.3 If an aircraft is non-altitude reporting, the data tag is omitted, and the aircraft will be displayed as either other traffic, proximate traffic, or a TA when own-ship altitude is below a pressure altitude of 15,500 feet.
 RAs are not generated from non-altitude reporting aircraft.
-When own-ship is above FL155, there is no ACAS protection for a non-altitude reporting aircraft, and this traffic will not be displayed.

-- 2.9.2.4 No-Bearing TAs or RAs may be generated when bearing information is not available.
+When own-ship is above a pressure altitude of 15,500 feet, there is no ACAS protection for a non-altitude reporting aircraft, and this traffic will not be displayed. - 2.9.2.4 No-Bearing TAs or RAs may be generated when bearing information is not available.
 The No-Bearing advisory is displayed on the traffic display via a text string.
 The text string presents the TA or RA, the range in NM, the relative altitude in hundreds of feet, and the vertical speed arrow (e.g., TA 5.2 -06↑ represents an intruder generating a TA at 5.2 NM with a relative altitude of 600 feet below and climbing at a vertical speed of more than 500 fpm).
 The text is written in yellow or amber for a TA and red for an RA. - 2.9.2.5 Certain Electronic Flight Information Systems (EFIS) ACAS installations operating in conjunction with track up or north up mode may require the flightcrew to make allowances for the difference between the aircraft heading and track when attempting to visually acquire nearby aircraft.